willward20/unitree_rl_gym/doc/setup_en.md

 #### 2.3.2 Switch Branch

-Switch to the v1.0.2 branch:
+Switch to the v1.0.2 branch of rsl_rl:

 ```bash
 cd rsl_rl